Skip to main content

 // roles UserRole[] // Multiple roles

-// Add your custom fields here
+// example of custom fields

 email String? @unique